getsentry/responses/README.rst

     The full resource URL.

 match_querystring (``bool``)
-    Disabled by default.
     Include the query string when matching requests.
+    Enabled by default if the response URL contains a query string, disabled if it doesn't or the URL is a regular expression.

 body (``str`` or ``BufferedReader``)
     The response body.